xi/a11y-outline/README.md

 Many screen readers like JAWS or NVDA have shortcuts to bring up a list of landmarks, headings or links.
-This browser extension provides the same functionality without requireing a screen reader.
+This browser extension provides the same functionality without requiring a screen reader.

 This is mainly useful for two audiences: